open-policy-agent/gatekeeper-library/website/docs/containerlimits.md

 ---
 id: containerlimits
-title: Kubernetes Container Limits
+title: Container Limits
 ---

-# Kubernetes Container Limits
+# Container Limits

 ## Description
 Requires containers to have memory and CPU limits set and constrains limits to be within the specified maximum values.